-An abnormally low eosinophil count may be the result of alcohol poisoning or excessive production of cortisol, as in Cushing’s disease.
+An abnormally low eosinophil count may result from alcohol poisoning or excessive production of cortisol, as in Cushing’s disease.
 Cortisol is a hormone produced naturally by the body.

 Low eosinophil counts may also be due to the time of day.
 Under normal conditions, eosinophil counts are lower in the morning and higher at night.

-An eosinophil count uses a standard blood draw, which you probably have had many times in your life.
+An eosinophil count uses a standard blood draw, which you probably have had many times.

-As with any blood test, there are minimal risks of experiencing mild bruising at the needle site.
+There are minimal risks of experiencing mild bruising at the needle site as with any blood test.
 In rare cases, the vein may swell after blood is drawn.
-This is called phlebitis, you can treat this condition by applying a warm compress several times a day.
+This is called phlebitis; you can treat this condition by applying a warm compress several times a day.
 If this is not effective, you should consult your doctor.

-Excessive bleeding can be a problem if you have a bleeding disorder or if you take blood-thinning medications, such as warfarin or aspirin.
+Excessive bleeding can be a problem if you have a bleeding disorder or take blood-thinning medications, such as warfarin or aspirin.
 This requires immediate medical attention.